agama-project/agama/doc/storage_ui.md

 - Whether the size of the volume must be influenced by the RAM size (used for suspend in the case of swap and for Kdump in the case of the root volume)
-- Whether the given volume is marked as "fallback" for another one (eg. if the separate /home is disabled then the upper limit of the root one dissapears)
+- Whether the given volume is marked as "fallback" for another one (eg. if the separate /home is disabled then the upper limit of the root one disappears)

 To make that possible, the size limits of the volumes that are affected by one or several of those circumstances will be set as "automatic" by default.
 If that's the case, a tool-tip will be